CNFloss/markdown_pseudocode/physics/semiImplicitEuler.md

 Based on https://gafferongames.com/post/integration_basics/ , in this JavaScript version, the State class represents the object's position and velocity in both X and Y axes.
-The Derivative class represents the derivatives of these values with respect to time.
-The gravity function simulates the effect of gravity, where acceleration increases over time.
-The evaluate function calculates the derivatives at different points in time, and the integrate function updates the object's position and velocity based on the calculated derivatives and the time variable.
+The gravity function simulates the effect of gravity, where acceleration increases over time, and the integrate function updates the object's position and velocity based on the calculated derivatives and the time variable.

 The example usage at the end demonstrates how the object's motion changes over time due to the simulated gravity.